-We confirmed urgent or emergency appointments were accommodated if needed.
-We saw the practice scheduled longer appointments where required if a patient needed more support
+We looked at the recorded appointments and found capacity for urgent or emergency appointments.
+We confirmed the practice scheduled longer appointments where required if a patient needed more support

 We observed the clinic ran smoothly on the day of the inspection and patients were not kept waiting.